badrisinghoo7/Kazam_EV_assignment/README.md

 # 📝 Kazam_EV_assignment

-A real-time Notes App built with React, Tailwind CSS, Node.js, Redis,mqtt, and MongoDB.
-Add and view notes instantly with seamless WebSocket-based communication and smart data caching.
+A real-time Notes App built with React, Tailwind CSS, Node.js, Redis, **MQTT**, and MongoDB.
+Add and view notes instantly using lightweight publish-subscribe messaging via MQTT, with smart caching and persistent storage.

 ---